Remove your jewelry before:

 Sterling silver is prone to developing oxidation over time from exposure to natural oils and moisture.

-- Store each jewelry piece in an airtight environment such as a plastic bag to maintain the luster of your jewelry and prevent tarnish from developing.
+- Store each jewelry piece in the original packaging or an airtight environment such as a plastic bag to maintain the luster of your jewelry and prevent tarnish from developing.

 - You can also keep a silver anti-tarnish strip in your storage container to absorb the oxidants that discolor and tarnish jewelry.